ThePhoenix10/TRACE/README.md

 TRACE is a multimodal machine learning framework for tumor tissue-of-origin prediction that integrates histopathology foundation-model representations with somatic genomic features.

-The histopathology branch uses precomputed UNI2-h tile embeddings modeled with ABMIL, CLAM, and TransMIL.
+Using The Cancer Genome Atlas (TCGA) for model development, the histopathology branch uses precomputed UNI2-h tile embeddings modeled with ABMIL, CLAM, and TransMIL.
 The genomic branch uses XGBoost trained on somatic mutation, copy-number alteration (CNA), and SBS96 trinucleotide-context features.
-Patient-level predictions from both modalities are integrated using late fusion, including logistic-regression stacking.

-TRACE is developed using The Cancer Genome Atlas (TCGA) with site-stratified five-fold cross-validation and independently evaluated using the Clinical Proteomic Tumor Analysis Consortium (CPTAC).
-The repository also includes SHAP-based genomic interpretability and genomic modality ablation analysis.
+Patient-level predictions from both modalities are integrated using logistic-regression stacking and externally validated using the Clinical Proteomic Tumor Analysis Consortium (CPTAC).

 ## Paper

 **TRACE: Multimodal Fusion of Pathology Foundation-Model Embeddings and Genomics for Tumor Origin Prediction**

 Currently under review.

-## Data

-### Training Data

-The Cancer Genome Atlas (TCGA)

-Genomic features include:

-- Somatic mutations
-- Copy-number alterations (CNA)
-- SBS96 trinucleotide-context features

-Histopathology is represented using precomputed UNI2-h pathology foundation-model tile embeddings.

-Model development and evaluation use site-stratified five-fold cross-validation to prevent patients from the same institution from appearing across multiple folds.

-### External Validation

-Clinical Proteomic Tumor Analysis Consortium (CPTAC)

-CPTAC mutation, CNA, SBS96, and pathology embedding data are processed independently and aligned to the TCGA-trained feature space.

-The trained TCGA genomic and histopathology models are applied to CPTAC without retraining on the external-validation cohort.

 ## Repository Structure